SinaEsmaeili/Arrax/README.md

-# OneWaterMelonBot
+# SunFyre

 ## About

-The OneWaterMelon Bot is a funny discord bot I made for my discord private group.
-You simply type specific keywords and it plays an audio file in the channel that is of "meme" material :ok_hand:.
-You can also request to stream youtube audio in the channels.
-The bot will be made public eventually.
+Game of Thrones themed Discord bot made for my private group.
+Simply type specific keywords from the list and it plays an audio file in the channel.
+Other features such as streaming youtube audio in the channel and searching for youtube videos in chat is included.

 ## Usage